How to better digest and lose weight thanks to digestive enzymes?

 There are many foods that naturally contain digestive enzymes:

-• Raw fruits and vegetables are good sources of enzymes, particularly: ginger, mango, kiwi, fig, aloe vera… Pineapple and papaya are rich in proteolytic enzymes and thus facilitate the digestion of proteins.
-Sprouted seeds also provide a lot of enzymes.
+• Raw fruits and vegetables are good sources of enzymes, particularly: ginger, mango, kiwi, fig, aloe vera...
+Pineapple and papaya are rich in proteolytic enzymes and thus facilitate protein digestion.
+Sprouted seeds also provide many enzymes.

 • Fermented foods are also full of enzymes and promote digestion.

-For example, add olives, pickles, capers, or apple cider vinegar to your preparations.
+Add, for example, olives, pickles, capers, or apple cider vinegar to your preparations.

 To preserve the digestive enzymes naturally present in food and in your body:

-• Favor very gentle cooking (below 50°) and long cooking times as they help preserve the enzymes naturally present in food.
+• Prefer very gentle cooking (below 50°) and long cooking times because they help preserve the enzymes naturally present in foods.

 • Avoid as much as possible fatty or spicy foods, carbonated drinks.

-• Drink plenty of water and eat while sitting, at regular times, chewing your food well.
+• Drink plenty of water and eat while seated, at regular times, chewing your food well.

 To supply your body with digestive enzymes and thus facilitate digestion, you can turn to nutritional supplements.